19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004 wef 30/11/2004]

+(5B) For the purposes of subsection (2), where, at the end of the basis period for the year of assessment 2009, a person has in use any of the following motor vehicles within the meaning of the Road Traffic Act (Cap.
+276):

+(a) a motor car;

+(b) a motor cycle;

+(c) a goods vehicle the maximum weight of which laden does not exceed 3,000 kilograms,

+in respect of which allowances have been made under this section, there shall be made to him, on due claim for that or any subsequent year of assessment and in lieu of any further annual allowance under this section, an annual allowance of 33% in respect of the capital expenditure remaining unallowed under this section in respect of the motor vehicle as at the beginning of the basis period for the year of assessment 2009.

+[Act 53/2007, wef Y/A 2009 & sub Ys/A:2007-ACT-53]

 (6) In subsection (1), “prescribed” means prescribed by an order made by the Minister.

 (7) Every order made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

 ### Allowances of 3 years write off for machinery and plant, and 100% write off for computer, prescribed office automation equipment and robot, etc.

-19A\.—(1) Notwithstanding section 19, where a person carrying on a trade, profession or business incurs capital expenditure on the provision of machinery or plant for the purposes of that trade, profession or business, he shall, in lieu of the allowances provided by section 19, be entitled for a period of 3 years to an annual allowance of 33⅓% in respect of the capital expenditure incurred.
+19A\.—(1) Notwithstanding section 19, where a person carrying on a trade, profession or business incurs capital expenditure on the provision of machinery or plant for the purposes of that trade, profession or business, there shall be made to him, on due claim for any year of assessment and in lieu of the allowances provided by section 19, an annual allowance of 33 1/3% in respect of the capital expenditure incurred.

-[13/84; 7/85]
+[Act 53/2007, wef Y/A 2009 & sub Ys/A:2007-ACT-53]

+(1A) Any annual allowance under this section in respect of any asset for any year of assessment shall not exceed the amount of the capital expenditure of the asset remaining unallowed as at the beginning of the basis period for that year of assessment.

+[Act 53/2007, wef Y/A 2009 & sub Ys/A:2007-ACT-53]

 (2) Notwithstanding section 19, where a person proves to the satisfaction of the Comptroller that he has installed a computer or other prescribed automation equipment for the purposes of a trade, business or profession carried on by him, he shall, in lieu of the allowances provided by subsection (1) or section 19, be entitled, if he so elects, to an allowance of 100% in respect of the capital expenditure incurred on the provision of that computer or automation equipment.